Polymer/old-docs-site/app/1.0/docs/tools/optimize-for-production.md

 <!-- toc -->

+[Polymer CLI](polmyer-cli) is the recommended starting point for building Polymer applications.
+If for some reason it does not meet your needs, you can use the underlying libraries that power its build toolchain.
+See [Advanced tools](advanced#build) for a list of these tools.

+This guide teaches you more about two of these underlying tools: Vulcanize and Cripser.
+This doc is mainly of interest to people who are developing their own customized build toolchains.

+## Overview

 Reducing network requests is important for a performant app experience.
 In the Polymer world, [Vulcanize](https://github.com/Polymer/vulcanize) is the name given to a build tool that lets you **concatenate** a set of elements and their HTML imported dependencies into a single file.
 Vulcanize recursively pulls in all your imports, flattens their dependencies and spits out something that can **reduce the number of network requests** your app makes.
 Additionally, the Polymer build tools can also be used to transform your code to run in an environment that enforces [content security policy (CSP)](#content-security-policy), including Chrome Apps and Extensions.

 **Note:** for more great info on performance considerations worth keeping in mind when using HTML Imports, see [HTML Imports - #include for the web](http://www.html5rocks.com/en/tutorials/webcomponents/imports/#performance)